jameshume/jehtech/src/html/electronics/inductors.md

 The $-$ (negation) is from Lenz's law to show the induced e.m.f will *oppose* the voltage generating it.

 What is the constant of proportionality?
-It is the *indictance* of the coil:
+It is the *inductance* of the coil:

 $$
 e.m.f = -L\frac{\textrm{d}I}{\textrm{d}t}